Getting Started

 code-reviewer.md # Your agent definition

-docs/ # Add knowledge docs as needed
+docs/ # Evergreen knowledge docs

 CLAUDE.md # Generated for Claude Code